ibm-cloud-docs/EventStreams/ts_overview.md

 If you're experiencing a problem with {{site.data.keyword.messagehub}}, first check the [{{site.data.keyword.Bluemix_notm}} status page ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/status?selected=status){:new_window}.
 If you'd then like help from the {{site.data.keyword.messagehub}} team, ensure that you gather all the information required as detailed in  [Reporting a problem to the {{site.data.keyword.messagehub}} team - Standard and Enterprise plans](/docs/services/EventStreams?topic=eventstreams-report_problem_enterprise#report_problem_enterprise).

-If you're using the Classic plan, see [Reporting a problem to the {{site.data.keyword.messagehub}} team - Classic plan](/docs/services/EventStreams?topic=eventstreams-report_problem#report_problem) for a list of the information required by the team.
+If you're using the Classic plan (which is now deprecated), see [Reporting a problem to the {{site.data.keyword.messagehub}} team - Classic plan](/docs/services/EventStreams?topic=eventstreams-report_problem#report_problem) for a list of the information required by the team.
 {:shortdesc}

 ## Useful links